The Haight

 “You take me for a ride?”

 “Sure what the heck.”
-I raised the kick starter and pumped it to find the high spot, stood up on the steel souled boot and jumped downward with all my weight.
+He raised the kick starter and pumped it to find the high spot, stood up on the steel souled boot and jumped downward with all his weight.
 The bike roared to life.
-She got on the back and I said “You’re going to have to hold on.”
-When I felt her take hold of my shirt I kicked the bike forward off its stand and started up the hill.
+She got on the back and he said “You’re going to have to hold on.”
+When he felt her take hold of his shirt he kicked the bike forward off its stand and started up the hill.

-The bike had a lot of torque.
-She grabbed me hard around the waist.
-Now we could go.
-I opened up the accelerator and the bike roared, g-forces doing their work.
-I had a good grip and so did Lucy.
-After a four block circuit we returned to Clayton and re-parked the bike.
+The bike’s torque kicked in and she grabbed him hard around the waist.
+Now they could go.
+He turned the accelerator and the bike roared, g-forces doing their work.
+After a four block circuit they returned to Clayton and re-parked the bike.
 Lucy got off , visibly shaken.

 “You’re crazy mister.
 Craazzyy!”